 Claudia and Natisha are current Cal State East Bay students and CSR Forever Pioneer Scholars.
 They help Michelle with day-to-day CSR operations, and are also available to meet with Scholars to provide assistance and support on CSR projects or on being a student at Cal State East Bay, in general!
 To meet with Claudia or Natisha, just pop on by our office and set up a time (or they may even be able to meet with you right away).

 Spring workshops are posted.
 You may RSVP to workshops now and we will have RSVPs for Forever Pioneer Talks up once we confirm those teaching.

 Spring workshops will be located in South Science Room 205.
 Please make note of this for next semester.Read More

 The deadline to RSVP for Spring 2020 Workshops is January 21, 2020 and the deadline to RSVP to FPS Talks is January 28, 2020.
 Please contact us no later than January 21, 2020 to set up Zoom for these events.

 All CSR Scholars are required to present a research or creative activity poster (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) being held on campus (Wednesday, April 15, 2020 from 12-2pm).
 This event is a great opportunity to share your research with other Cal State East Bay students, faculty, and administrators and staff!
 Last year, we had approximately 250 participants and attendees!

-*During the CSR Poster workshop, we overview different poster formats to accomodate different phases of research progress (so be sure to attend that session if you want advice on preparing your poster for the SRS).
+*During the CSR Poster workshop, we give poster tips on how to accommodate different phases of project progress (so be sure to attend that CSR workshop if you want advice on preparing your poster for the SRS).

 For the time being, please begin discussions with your faculty mentors about getting started on your posters!